Wills & Probate

 - You are now a single parent and wish to appoint a guardian for your children.

-If we have previously prepared a Will and you wish to make a simple change by way of a Codicil, our fee is £50 plus V.A.T. (a total of £60.00).
-If a couple make similar Codicils at the same time, we charge £75.00 plus V.A.T. (a total of £90.00) for the two Codicils.
+If you already have a Will and you wish to make a simple change by way of a Codicil, our fee is £75 plus V.A.T. (a total of £90.00).
+If a couple make similar Codicils at the same time, we charge £125.00 plus V.A.T. (a total of £150.00) for the two Codicils.

 Severance of Joint Tenancy